Jeffrey-S-Smith/reading-notes-401/read-class32.md

 [Hooks and Context example](https://medium.com/swlh/snackbars-in-react-an-exercise-in-hooks-and-context-299b43fd2a2b)

 1. With regard to the React Context API, what does a “provider” do?
+    Every Context object comes with a Provider React component that allows consuming components to subscribe to context changes.
+The Provider component accepts a value prop to be passed to consuming components that are descendants of this Provider.
+One Provider can be connected to many consumers.

 2. With regard to the React Context API, how would we implement a “consumer” role?
+    We do need to create some new components, however–a provider and a consumer.
+1. Initialize the Context.
+First, we need to create the context, which we can later ...
+    ‎1.
+Initialize The Context · ‎2.
+Create The Provider · ‎3.
+Create The Consumer

 3. Specifically with Context, how are we “wrapping” components to achieve our goals?
+    How do you wrap a component?
+To wrap one component into another with React, we add the children prop into the parent component.
+We create the Wrapper component that accepts the children prop.
+And we put children in a div.
+Next, we create the Child component that takes the name prop and renders some text.

 [Awesome React Context links](https://github.com/diegohaz/awesome-react-context)